magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/alpon-x4.md

 This structure allows the integration to process data from multiple devices, each using a unique identifier (e.g., `device1`, `sensorA`, `room23`) in the topic.

-This setup allows the ALPON X4 to send telemetry data to ThingsBoard via an external MQTT broker, with the integration processing and mapping the data to the correct device based on the topic structure.
+This setup allows the ALPON X4 to send telemetry data to IoT Hub via an external MQTT broker, with the integration processing and mapping the data to the correct device based on the topic structure.

 ## Docker Container Setup